Take Action Against Mosquitoes!

 |Even small amounts of standing water create ideal habitat for mosquitoes to breed.

-A record wet winter has created ideal breeding conditions for mosquitoes: stagnant water and high grass.
+Wet weather can create ideal breeding conditions for mosquitoes: stagnant water and high grass.

 Our local vector control agencies have many excellent resources to help you inspect your yard and get rid of all sources of stagnant water.
 We’ve provided a few links below but recommend that you visit their websites for much more information.